alanmcgore/sensor.carbon_intensity_uk/README.md

 -- | --
 `sensor` | Show info from Carbon Intensity UK API.

-The sensor retrieves information using [Carbon Intensity UK API library](https://github.com/jscruz/carbonintensity)
+The sensor retrieves information using [Carbon Intensity UK API library (forked)](https://github.com/alanmcgore/carbonintensity) - It adds in additional data based on [work by jfparis in his fork](https://github.com/jfparis/sensor.carbon_intensity_uk) as well as a percentage of the grid in low carbon energy and potentially additional entities.

 ![alt Sensor attributes][attributesimg]